Inquiétude de société: Les aliments d’aujourd’hui sont-ils moins nutritifs qu’avant?

 The dilution effect

-The 1960s, with the green revolution, led to more productive cultivars.
-Of course, this helped feed more people on the planet.
-In this way, we demand an increase in yield from the soil.
-Also, the increased use of chemical fertilizers has doubled, if not increased tenfold, the yield of fruits, vegetables and grains.
+The 1960s, with the Green Revolution, led to more productive cultivars.
+Of course, this allowed more people on the planet to be fed.
+We thus demand an increase in yield from the soils.
+Consequently, the increased use of chemical fertilizers has doubled, if not multiplied tenfold, the yield of fruits, vegetables, and grains.

-The dilution effect therefore refers to the difference between the increase in the yield of foods and the nutritional value of these foods, which does not seem to have observed the same increase.
-The nutrients are diluted, shared, between the different plants.
+The dilution effect therefore refers to the difference between the increase in crop yield and the nutritional value of these crops, which does not appear to have increased to the same extent.
+Nutrients become diluted, shared among the different plants.

 Soil degradation

-The rapid growth of plants, called intensive cultivation, is very demanding on the soil, with nutrients being drawn from it very quickly.
-Also, soil compaction induced by agricultural machinery contributes to soil degradation.
+The rapid growth of plants, known as intensive cultivation, is very demanding on the soil, with nutrients being extracted very quickly.
+Additionally, soil compaction caused by agricultural machinery contributes to soil degradation.
 However, degraded soils have a negative impact on the nutritional value of food, as plants are less able to draw nutrients from degraded soils than from healthy soils.

-Farmers therefore add chemical or natural fertilizers to try to restore this balance, but according to Ms. Jacynthe Dessureault-Rompré, agronomist, it is still difficult to have a good synchronization between the nutrient inputs given to the soil with the different fertilizers and the cultural needs.
+Farmers therefore add chemical or natural fertilizers to try to restore this balance, but according to Ms. Jacynthe Dessureault-Rompré, agronomist, it is still difficult to achieve good synchronization between the nutrient inputs given to the soils with the different fertilizers and the needs of the crop.

-Finally, the increase in CO2 in the atmosphere accelerates the growth of food, which could be good news in itself, but which decreases their nutritional value, because they absorb fewer minerals (e.g. zinc, iron).
+Finally, the increase in CO2 In the atmosphere accelerates the growth of food, which could in itself be good news, but which decreases their nutritional value, as they absorb fewer minerals (e.g., zinc, iron).

-It is predicted that if greenhouse gas emissions continue at this rate, iron content could decrease by 10% in wheat, rice and soybeans.
-What is worrying is that a large part of the world's population has a diet that relies on these foods.
+It is predicted that if greenhouse gas emissions continue at this rate, the iron content could decrease by 10% in wheat, rice, and soybeans.
+What is concerning is that a large part of the world’s population relies on these foods in their diet.
 Deficiencies could be expected.

-Can we make a direct link between the decrease in nutrients in food and the fact that many Canadian adults have deficiencies in nutrients such as magnesium, calcium, and vitamins A and D?
-Apparently not yet.
-Canadian adults just wouldn't get enough of it..
+Can a direct link be made between the decrease in nutrients in food and the fact that many Canadian adults have nutrient deficiencies such as magnesium, calcium, and vitamins A and D?
+Apparently, not yet.
+Canadian adults simply do not consume enough of them.

-However, this study argues that the changes are not nutritionally significant, so they are not likely to impact the nutritional health of consumers.
+However, this study supports that the changes are not significant nutritionally, and therefore are unlikely to have an impact on the nutritional health of consumers.

-The study concludes by mentioning that small decreases in certain nutrients can easily be counteracted by observing Canada's Food Guide recommendations regarding the consumption of vegetables, fruits and whole grains.
+The study concludes by mentioning that the slight decreases in certain nutrients can easily be offset by following the recommendations of the Canadian Food Guide regarding the consumption of vegetables, fruits, and whole grains.

-Indeed, only 30% of the Canadian population would follow the recommendations of the guide, and consume 5 to 10 servings of fruits and vegetables per day.
+Indeed, only 30% of the Canadian population would follow the guide's recommendations and consume 5 to 10 servings of fruits and vegetables per day.

-In conclusion, more studies are needed to better understand the causes of these decreases in certain nutrients, in particular climate change and increasingly demanding agriculture on the soil, which could accentuate this phenomenon in the years to come.
+In conclusion, further studies are needed to better understand the causes of these decreases in certain nutrients, particularly climate change and increasingly demanding agriculture on soils, which could exacerbate this phenomenon in the coming years.

 References: